Introducing Angry Birds: Kinetic Power, Space Tactics, Return Home, and Solar Smash Games!

 Teacher Preparation

-1) Prepare short lecture on Earth’s tilt and seasons.
+1) Prepare a short lecture on Earth’s tilt and seasons.

-Cross-Cutting Concept Tip: Consider adding a dash of photosynthesis since diminishing autumn light triggers trees shedding their foliage.
+Cross-Cutting Concept Tip: Consider adding a dash of photosynthesis since diminishing autumn light triggers trees to shed their foliage.

 2) Create Playlist 1, a 30-minute playlist in Legends of Learning with the following games found in the Eclipses and Seasons learning objective: